 Price and Refund Winner: NordVPN wins this category with the best prices (refunds are the same).

-4. Features: NordVPN vs HMA
+Features: Is NordVPN or HMA better?

 Let’s see what the challenger brings to this feature set fight.